microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 -- **List steps**

-Select some lines of code that do not have comments and in the "BRUSHES" section press the "List steps" button.
+Select some lines of code that do not have comments, and in the "BRUSHES" section, press the "List steps" button.

 -- **Make robust**

-Select some code where you would like to add validation and using the "BRUSHES" section press the "Make robust" button, you will see that additional validation is added.
+Select some code where you would like to add validation, and using the "BRUSHES" section, press the "Make robust" button.
+You will see that additional validation has been added.

 -- **Chunk**